 Whilst PSIL assumes less balance sheet risk than most financial services companies due to its focus on transaction processing, its business model does give rise to some risk as described below.
-As a consequence, Pershing has developed a risk management program that is designed to ensure that:
+As a consequence, PSIL has developed a risk management program that is designed to ensure that:

-- Risk tolerances (limits) are in place to govern its risk-taking activities across all businesses and risk types - Risk appetite principles are incorporated into its strategic decision making processes

-- An appropriate risk framework is in place to identify, manage, monitor and report on risk within the governance structure - Monitoring and reporting of key risk metrics to senior management and the Board takes place - There is a capital planning process based on a stress testing programme
+- risk tolerances (limits) are in place to govern its risk-taking activities across all businesses and risk types; - risk appetite principles are incorporated into its strategic decision making processes; - an appropriate risk framework is in place to identify, manage, monitor and report on risk within the governance structure; - monitoring and reporting of key risk metrics to senior management and the Board takes place; and - there is a capital planning process based on a stress testing programme.